Explosion rocks Wisconsin refinery, at least 5 hurt

 SUPERIOR, Wis.
-(AP) — An explosion rocked a large refinery in Wisconsin Thursday, injuring several people, a fire official said.
+(AP) — A tank containing crude oil or asphalt exploded at a large refinery in Wisconsin on Thursday, injuring several people and causing a blast that one worker described as sounding like a sonic boom.

-The blast at the Husky Energy oil refinery happened at about 10 a.m.
-Five people were taken to hospitals in Duluth, Minnesota, Superior Fire Chief Steve Panger told The Associated Press.
-He doesn’t know the extent of their injuries.
+No fatalities have been reported, but at least five people have been taken to hospitals in Duluth, Minnesota, following the explosion at the Husky Energy oil refinery at about 10 a.m., Superior Fire Chief Steve Panger told The Associated Press.

+Panger didn’t have details about the extent of their injuries.
 Others were walking wounded.
-There were no known fatalities.

 A contractor who was inside the building told WDIO television that the explosion sounded like “a sonic boom” and that it happened when crews were working on shutting the plant down for repairs.